-There is no exact definition of chronic diarrhea but the American Gastroenterological Association defines it as diarrhea that persists for more than four weeks.
+Chronic diarrhea has no exact definition but the American Gastroenterological Association defines it as diarrhea that persists for more than four weeks.

 It also estimates that it affects approximately 5% of the population in developed countries (with higher levels in the elderly of between 7-14%).
 Are you one of those in the 5%?
 I was and I would have up to 10 loose bowel movements a day.